Variational Gibbs State Preparation on NISQ devices: Variational Gibbs State Preparation

 By then tracing out the ancillary qubits, we arrive at

 ending up with a diagonal mixed state on the system, with probabilities given directly by the absolute square of the entries of the first column of $U_A$, that is, $p_i = |u_{i,0}|^2$.
-If the system qubits were traced out instead, we would end up with the same diagonal mixed state,
+If the system qubits were traced out instead, we would end up with the same diagonal mixed state, but on the ancillary qubit register:

 This implies that by measuring in the computational basis of the ancillary qubits, we can determine the probabilities $p_i$, which can then be post-processed to determine the von Neumann entropy $\cS$ of the state $\rho$ via Eq.~\eqref{eq:von_neumann} (since the entropy of $A$ is the same as that of $S$).
 As a result, since $U_A$ only serves to create a probability distribution from the entries of the first column, we can do away with a parameterized orthogonal (real unitary) operator, thus requiring less gates and parameters for the ancillary ansatz.